 The sessions are designed to allow the skills of the children to grow and change over time, with discreet assessments being documented along the way.

 All Lego, resources and checklists are provided.

-If you like a site visit for more information or to sign up to our Lego sessions please contact us, we are happy to visit your school and discuss your needs.
+If you would like a site visit for more information or to sign up to our Lego sessions please contact us, we are happy to visit your school and discuss your needs.